-Interpretive Struggles through Violence
+Interpretive Struggles over Violence

 The projects in this thematic area focus on how the legitimacy of violence is contested in phases of transition.
 How is past violence represented and negotiated, and how are (former) perpetrators of violence dealt with?
 Along the central axes of time and space, sociological and historical research relate the European level to the ‘Global South’ and work on their mutual influences comparatively.